pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

   chr = pd.DataFrame(gene_snps)
 ```

 Iterating through each of these coordinate rows of the `chr` DataFrame, write a tab delmited `txt` file for that row.
 Note that each gene should have its own `txt` file.
 Using this `txt` file, Plink2 can filter the SNPs within that gene body (the start and stop) using the bfiles from the 1000 Genomes.
-Plink2 may not be able to complete this for some genes due to being near the start or end of the chromosome, so keep track of the successes and errors to know which genes make it to the final product:
+Plink2 may not be able to compute this for some genes due to being near the start or end of the chromosome, so keep track of the `successes` and `errors` to know which genes make it to the final product:
 ```py
 errors = []
 successes = []